Top 10 Safe Vegetables for Dogs

 • Calcium - supports teeth and bone health, and helps with hormone, muscle, and nerve function

-How to Meal Your Dog Broccoli
+How to Feed Your Dog Broccoli

 While many dogs might turn their snout at the sight of it, broccoli can provide so many valuable health benefits.
 Just be sure to serve it in the right way and follow the right guidelines for your pet’s size.
 Here are some do’s and don’ts when it comes to feeding your dog broccoli.
 Can dogs eat broccoli?